aleegz/Better-Match/README.md

 ## About The App
 Better Match is an app that allows you to visualize match results, team information, players, leagues, and more related to soccer.

-It was mainly developed for mobile phones so it is not very well optimized for PC.
+It was mainly developed for <b>mobile phones</b> so it is not very well optimized for PC.

-You can enter the app without registration from the "Technical review" button.
+You can enter the app <b>without registration</b> from the "Technical review" button.
 (Example photo below)

 <img src="https://github.com/7AleGz/Better-Match/blob/master/screenshots/Screenshot_20240312-124240.png">